Bus Accident Lawyers

 The National Highway Traffic Safety Administration (“NHTSA”) reports between 1995 and 2005, approximately 1,500 people lost their lives as a result of school bus-related accidents.
 Although a large majority of people killed were occupants of other vehicles, an average of 16 children are killed each year in school bus-related accidents.
 Most of the fatalities occurred to pedestrian children after school.

-If you or a loved one has been involved in an unfortunate bus accident, please contact one of the qualified bus accident attorneys at our law firm for a free consultation.
+If you or a loved one has been injured in a serious bus accident, please contact one of the experienced bus accident attorneys at our law firm for a free consultation.

 Another issue that commonly arises after a bus accident is whether seat belts should be required.